hashicorp/terraform-provider-google/website/docs/r/firestore_database.html.markdown

 * `location_id` -
   (Required)
   The location of the database.
-Available databases are listed at https://cloud.google.com/firestore/docs/locations.
+Available locations are listed at https://cloud.google.com/firestore/docs/locations.

 * `type` -